-- Data.NSW brings together a list of NSW Government datasets and opens these datasets to the public in a centralised searchable website.
+Data.NSW brings together more than 14,000 NSW Government datasets and opens these datasets to the public in a centralised searchable website.
 The NSW Government aims to make data more accessible to the public and to industry to stimulate innovative approaches to service delivery.
-DCJ publishes an array of information that can be accessed at Data.NSW.
+The Department publishes an array of information that can be accessed at Data.NSW.
 The NSW Government Open Data Policy provides further information.

-- DCJ statistics provides the most comprehensive collection of key data released to date in one convenient location.
-DCJ statistics helps us meet our commitment to transparency, accountability and open data sharing with our clients, partners, the media and the NSW public.
+Provides the most comprehensive collection of key data released to date in one convenient location.
+These statistics help the Department meet its commitment to transparency, accountability and open data sharing with clients, partners, the media, and the public.

 Informal access applications

-The GIPA Act authorises the release of government information in response to an Informal Request for Information unless there is an overriding public interest against disclosure.
+Section 8 of the GIPA Act authorises the release of government information in response to an informal request from a member of the public, unless there is an overriding public interest against disclosure of the information.